-Module Name: Module & Programme Design and Evaluation Module Code: FE 8205 ECTS: 5 Module Type Core Module Description curriculum and evaluation; facilitating practitioners in F.E to validate and develop their teaching and deepen their understanding of the National Framework for Qualifications; programme planning, curriculum development and evaluation.
-Based on the curriculum literature and contemporary practice, students shall examine the elements and strategies that support the curriculum planning process, taking into consideration the wide ranging demographic, mixed ability settings and incremental learning that can occur in FET Curriculum planning is a collaborative process.
+Module Name: Module & Programme Design and Evaluation Module Code: FE 8205 ECTS: 5 Module Type Core Module Description This module provides an introduction to the theory and practice of designing curricula and programmes for learning in a variety of educational settings, both formal and informal.
+It is designed to provide insight into, and practical experience of, planning for curriculum and evaluation; facilitating practitioners in F.E to validate and develop their teaching and deepen their understanding of the National Framework for Qualifications; programme planning, curriculum development and evaluation.
+Based on the curriculum literature and contemporary practice, students shall examine the elements and strategies that support the curriculum planning process, taking into consideration the wide-ranging demographic, mixed ability settings and incremental learning that can occur in FET Curriculum planning is a collaborative process.
 It draws from several areas of inquiry and expertise.